paniash/dwm/README.md

 - Savefloats - saves floating windows in position and size before forcing it into tiling mode.
 - Focusmaster - shift focus to master from any window in the stack using a key-bind.
 - Swallow - swallows windows and essentially gives my terminal, the ability to watch videos and view images (in a way).
+- Fullscreen compilation - Allows fakefullscreen and fullscreen with much more practicality into it.

 ## To-do
 * ~~To add gaps (for aesthetics).~~